nanoutils/nanoutils/docs/docs/methods.md

 ## `flip`

-Applies a function to a reversed arguments
+Applies a function to a reversed list of arguments

 ```js
 import { flip } from 'nanoutils'